data-edu/rviews_blog_series/1-post.md

 Ryan Estrellado
 5/21/2020

-Timothy Gallwey wrote in *The Inner Game of Tennis*, “What I have tried to illustrate is that there is a natural learning process which operates within everyone, if it is allowed to.
-This process is waiting to be discovered by all those who do not know of its existence … It can be discovered for yourself, if it hasn’t been already.
-If it has been experienced, trust it.”
-I learn new R concepts first by discovering them, but it doesn’t click until I see somebody use it.
+Timothy Gallwey wrote in *The Inner Game of Tennis*:

+> What I have tried to illustrate is that there is a natural learning
+> process which operates within everyone, if it is allowed to.
+This
+> process is waiting to be discovered by all those who do not know of
+> its existence … It can be discovered for yourself, if it hasn’t been
+> already.
+If it has been experienced, trust it.

+Discovering a new R concept like a function or package is exciting.
+You never know if you’re about to learn something that fundamentally changes the way you code or solve data science problems.
+But I get even more excited when I see somebody *use* new R concepts.
 For example, I learned about random forest models when I read about them in [An Introduction to Statistical Learning (ISL)](https://www.amazon.com/Introduction-Statistical-Learning-Applications-Statistics/dp/1461471370).
 Then I imagined myself using them when I watched [Julia Silge fit a random forest model](https://youtu.be/LPptRkGoYMg) to predict attendance